Arienne Mandi: Personal life

-Mandi was born in Los Angeles, California.
-She is Chilean and Iranian.
+Mandi was born in Los Angeles.
+She is Chilean on her mother's side and Iranian on her father's side.
 Mandi is fluent in Spanish, French, Persian and English.
 She made the following statement in regards to her sexuality: "If there were to be anything close to what I feel it would be pan.
 I accept love in all forms and I give love.
-It’s just all love."
-In a podcast episode of Scissoring Isn't A Thing, Mandi confirmed that Nazanin Mandi is her cousin.
+It's just all love."
+In an episode of Scissoring Isn't A Thing, Mandi confirmed that Nazanin Mandi is her cousin.